chmitch/mdwguide/Student/Challenges/Challenge1/readme.md

 ## Success Criteria
 1. Migrated all schemas to Synapse
 2. Created one table per schema in Synapse
-    - Coach will provide remaining DLL scripts
+    - Coach will provide remaining DDL scripts
 3. Refactor one Stored Procedure per design pattern
     - Dimension Tables
     - Fact Table (Insert Only)